EggiJan/nas-sensors/Readme.md

 ## Backend
 * Provides two endpoints to read and write data
-* Data gets stored in DynamoDB
+* Data is stored in DynamoDB
 * Authentication is handled by Auth0 and a custom authorizer function

 ### GET /store